1. Can a person living with HIV on treatment with an undetectable viral load transmit HIV through sex?

 17. Do I need to disclose my HIV status to my sex partner if I am undetectable?

-Having an undetectable viral load for at least six months and continuing to stay on medication means you are not putting your partner at risk.
-There is no moral imperative to disclose when you are not putting your partner at risk.
-However, you may want to consider the pluses and minuses of disclosing for you and your partner.
-A partner may become upset if they learn about your status after sexual interaction and it can cause unnecessary interpersonal consequences even when there is no risk of transmission.
-Also, it’s extremely important to keep in mind that many discriminatory HIV criminalization laws exist in some states and parts of the world that require you to disclose your status, even when there is no risk of transmission.27,28 To learn more about the HIV criminalization laws in your state and country, visit The Center for HIV Law and Policy and SERO Project.
+As long as you have an undetectable viral load and you continue to take your ART as prescribed you are not putting your sex partners at risk.
+It is a highly personal decision whether or not to share your status with a partner.
+There is no single right answer to whether there is an ethical duty to share your status when you are not putting your partner at risk.
+However, you may want to consider the pluses and minuses of sharing your status for you and your partner.
+A partner may become upset if they learn about your status after sexual interaction and it can cause unnecessary interpersonal consequences even when several scientific studies (see question 1) have proven that there is no risk of transmission.
+Also, it’s extremely important to keep in mind that many discriminatory HIV criminalization laws exist in some states and parts of the world that require you to disclose your status even when there is no risk of transmission.
+To learn more about the HIV criminalization laws in your state and country, visit HIV Justice Network.HIV Justice Network HIV Legal Network: "HIV Disclosure to Sexual Partners" Consensus Statement on HIV "Treatment as Prevention" Center for HIV Law and Policy SERO Project

 18. Can I trust that my partner is really undetectable?